hm-lang/core/proposals/README.md

 ```
 s8 := extend(i8) {
-    # This should probably be auto-defined when an `isNull` method is added:
+    # TODO: This should probably be auto-defined when an `isNull` method is added:
     ;;renew(New I8): hm~null
         I8 = New I8
         assert(!Me isNull())